Top Five Productivity Hacks for High School Success

 This will drastically decrease the amount of time you spend on your and will prioritize the amount of time you spend focusing on school work.

-Time Management Tip 2: Use the Pomodoro Technique You can be unstoppable once you get into the work and flow state where no distractions are prevalent in your mind.
+You can be unstoppable once you get into the work and flow state where no distractions are prevalent in your mind.
+You are laser focused on the homework at hand.

 To get to know more about deep work, I would suggest this great book by Cal Newport called Deep Work: Rules for Focused Success in a Distracted World.
+To get into the flow state, put yourself a timer for 25 minutes.

+In those 25 minutes, you will not be vulnerable to distractions and only focus on finishing the work.
 After those 25 minutes, you get to take a break and do whatever you would like to boost your interest for the next session.

 This technique allows you to create time increments and constraints that will trick your mind into staying focused.